doordeck/docs/source/includes/_operations.md

-defaultName | false | Set the default name for all users who have not set a custom alias permittedAddress | false | A complete list of permitted IP addresses for performing actions on the door (public IP addresses) delay | false | A time in milliseconds to delay the UI countdown action, for slow locks (Deprecated) usageRequirements | false | An object containing usage requirements of the lock, see below.
+defaultName | false | Set the default name for all users who have not set a custom alias permittedAddress | false | A complete list of permitted IP addresses for performing actions on the door (public IP addresses) delay | false | A time in milliseconds to delay the UI countdown action, for slow locks (Deprecated) hidden | false | Hides a device from the favourite list usageRequirements | false | An object containing usage requirements of the lock, see below.

 The usage requirements is formed of the following fields